Education Studies

 Module BA EW 4: Education in World Society (10 CP)

-Module BA EW 6: Lifelong Learning – Adult and Continuing Education (10 CP)
+Module BA EW 6: Education across the Lifespan with a Focus on Adult and Continuing Education (10 CP)

 Module BA EW 8: Gender and Generation (10 CP)